mmkamani7/RI-SGD/README.md

-This is a preliminary implementation of the paper:
+This is a preliminary implementation of the ICML 2019 paper:

 Haddadpour, F.,  Kamani, M.M., Mahdavi, M., & Cadambe, V.
 "Trading Redundancy for Communication: Speeding up Distributed SGD for Non-convex Optimization."